England national rugby league team: 2010–2015: Steve McNamara era

-2011 Four Nations

 The following year, England co-hosted the 2011 Four Nations with Wales.
 Their opening game was a win against Wales where Sam Tomkins scored a record-equalling four tries in one game.
 The win meant England kept their impressive record of not losing on home soil against Wales since 1977.
 A loss the following week to Australia at Wembley meant that they had to beat New Zealand to make the final, which they did.
 In the final, England at one point were tied at 8–8, but they would be outclassed again.
 England were held 'try-less' in the second half as Australia won by 22 points.

 In mid-2012, the second International Origin series was held.
 The Exiles had won the first series in 2011 after Samoan International, George Carmont, scored a try with less than 40 seconds remaining to win the game for the Exiles.
 England won their first ever International Origin series game, after winning game 1 of the 2012 series, held in St Helens, by 8 points.
 However the Exiles would win the 2012 series after recording a bigger winning margin in game 2.
 In October and November that year, England competed in the Autumn Internationals where they took on Wales, and France.
 In their first game, England racked up their biggest points tally against Wales, as they thrashed 'the Red Dragons' 80–12 in Wrexham.
 In their second game against France, fullback Sam Tomkins became England's top try scorer when he scored his 14th try for England, breaking the record set by former Wigan and St Helens winger Alf Ellaby in 1935.
 In the final, England had a rematch with France at Salford City Stadium.
 England thrashed their opponents to win their first tournament title since the 2004 European Nations Cup.